I’m an executor of a will – now that the will-maker has died, what do I need to do?

 Do I need a lawyer to apply for probate?

-Although you aren't required to use a lawyer, probate is usually arranged through a lawyer because all the documents must be set out in a specific way according to the laws of probate.
+You aren't required to use a lawyer - however probate is usually arranged through a lawyer, Public Trust or a statutory trustee company.
+This is because all the documents must be set out in a specific way according to the laws of probate.